realnimish/polkadot-amm/tutorial.md

 # Introduction

 In this tutorial, we will learn how to build an AMM having features - Provide, Withdraw & Swap with trading fees & slippage tolerance.
+We will build the smart contract in ink! (a rust based eDSL language) and then see how to deploy it on a public testnet and will create our frontend in ReactJS.
 Also, we will not deal with external tokens in the AMM instead, we will maintain our own mapping storing the balance of the accounts to keep things simple!
-We will build the smart contract in ink! (a rust based eDSL language) and the frontend of our application with the help of ReactJS.

 # Prerequisites